Photo by Pavel Brodsky

 Always make sure never to drive off-road to reach a site, under any circumstances.
 Iceland strictly forbids off-road driving.

 Lastly, it is also imperative that you do not lift or shift around the haunting moss that covers much of the landscape, as it grows incredibly slowly, and the impact you make on it could last decades.

 Icelanders are very protective of their moss, and if you appreciate it as you should, you will quickly learn why.

 - See also: Dumbest things to do in Iceland

-The camping experience of a lifetime
+The Camping Experience of a Lifetime

-From the beautiful fjords and dramatic mountains, to the stretches of twisted lava and fields of volcanic sand, a camping trip around Iceland will bring you wonder after wonder.
+From the beautiful fjords and dramatic mountains to the stretches of twisted lava and fields of volcanic sand, a camping trip around Iceland will bring you wonder after wonder.

-Whether taking our self-drive packages for your convenience or going it alone, so long as you respect the nature and take all necessary precautions, this trip promises to be the adventure of a lifetime.
+Whether taking our self-drive packages for your convenience or going at it alone, so long as you respect nature and take all necessary precautions, this trip promises to be the adventure of a lifetime.

 Camping in Iceland is a wonderful experience and adventure no matter what time of year you choose to partake.
 From tranquil resting under the midnight sun to gazing up in awe at the Northern Lights, camping is an adventure not to be missed.
 We’d love to hear about your experiences camping in Iceland in the comments below.

 Guide to Iceland | The Story of the Leading Travel Agency of Iceland